Best Pillows of 2021: Reviews and Buyer’s Guide

 Shredded Memory Foam

 Microbeads are a synthetic alternative to buckwheat hulls.
-They’re comfortable, breathable, contouring, and moldable; however, because several chemicals are needed to make this material, often have an unpleasant stench.
+They’re comfortable, breathable, contouring, and moldable; however, because several chemicals are needed to make this material, they often have an unpleasant stench.
 Microbeads don’t have the lifespan of buckwheat hulls, either, and usually, flatten out rather quickly.
-If you’re shopping on a budget and not looking to buy a long-lasting pillow, a microbead pillow will likely meet your needs but is not the best option when investing in better sleep.
+If you’re shopping on a budget and not looking to buy a long-lasting pillow, a microbead option will likely meet your needs but is not the best option when investing in better sleep.

-Kapok is another all-natural, popular pillow filling.
+Kapok is another all-natural, popular filling.
 The Kapok tree, found in Mexico, produces hard pods and inside, lies fluffy fibers that feel similar to cotton— but softer.
 The fibers inside of these pods are often referred to as Silk Cotton or Java Cotton.
 Harvesting and breaking open Kapok pods is the only way to source this filling.
 Kapok is a cruelty-free, all-natural alternative to using down or other feathers in a pillow, but offers a very similar sleep experience.
 Additionally, these pillows are free from harmful chemicals used to make different fillings such as Poly-Fil or Microbeads.

 Like a mini water bed, a water pillow is filled with, you guessed it, water.
-These pillows are incredibly customizable because you can add as much water as you want until you find what’s most comfortable for you.
+These are incredibly customizable because you can add as much water as you want until you find what’s most comfortable for you.
 When you sleep with a water pillow, it should cushion your head and neck and alleviate tension in those muscles.